sandijean90/SecurityAgent/README.md

 - [https://github.com/OurRepos/good-repo](https://github.com/OurRepos/good-repo) - clean baseline to validate the "no vulnerabilities found" path.

 ## Next Steps
-- Review the BeeAI traces at [http://localhost:6006](http://localhost:6006) (Phoenix) to audit each tool call.
+- Review the Agent traces at [http://localhost:6006](http://localhost:6006) (Phoenix) to audit each tool call.
 - Check the analyzed repo for new issues created by the Vulnerability Agent.

 ## How the System Works